Fcornaire/ACTBossesRespawner/README.md

 It fairly easy to install this mod:

 1. Install [BepInEx](https://github.com/BepInEx/BepInEx/releases) to your game.
 You can follow this [guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for help .
-2. Run the game once (to like at least to tilte screen) and confirm that you have the file at `{your game directory location}/BepInEx/LogOutput.txt` .
+2. Run the game once (to like at least to title screen) and confirm that you have the file at `{your game directory location}/BepInEx/LogOutput.txt` .
 This is for confirming that BepInEx is correctly installed
 3. Download the latest mod [release](https://github.com/Fcornaire/ACTBR/releases)
 4. Install the mod by copying the mod to `{your game directory location}/BepInEx/plugins` (meaning you now should have `{your game directory location}/BepInEx/plugins/ACTBossesRespawner.dll` )